mcint170/CMSE_401_Project/MariOh/README.md

 ## Set Up
 (Recommendation for X11 forwarding) **(BM)**
-* Create an Interctive Desktop on HPCC's [OnDemand](https://ondemand.hpcc.msu.edu/) for 1 hour, with 1 core, 15 Gigabytes, Node type either `intel16` or `amd20`,and request 1 GPU.
-This will be useful later because we can use the already-baked-in
-X11 forwarding to visualize how well our simulation did!
+* Create an Interctive Desktop on HPCC's [OnDemand](https://ondemand.hpcc.msu.edu/) for 1 hour, with 1 core, 15 Gigabytes, and any node.
+This will be useful later because we can use the already-baked-in X11 forwarding to visualize how well our simulation did!
-* Once logged into the desktop you will want to start the terminal by clicking the icon on the top-left of the screen, `System Tools`, and finally `Terminal`
+* Once logged into the desktop you will want to start the terminal by clicking the icon on the top-left of the screen, `System Tools`, and finally `Terminal`.
-* Run the command `nvida-smi` to make sure the graphics card is NOT `K20`, the K20 graphics card does not work with pytorch unfortunetly.
-(End Recomendation)
+* You can clone this repository with this address https://github.com/mcint170/CMSE_401_Project.git (End Recomendation)

 1. Have Anaconda 3 installed.
 If you do not have Anaconda installed, see the [README](../pytorch_classifier/README.md) file in `../pytorch_classifier` and follow the instructions under **INSTALL Anaconda 3 w/ Python 3.8**. **(BM)**
-3. (If using instructions in Part 1, or do not have conda activated at startup) The module `Anaconda /3` will need to be loaded with **(BM)**
+3. (If using instructions in Part 1, or do not have conda activated at startup) The module `Anaconda/3` will need to be loaded with **(BM)**
 ```bash
 module load Anaconda/3
 ```